douglas-george/timberhearth/storybook/story.md

 Orrin looked up.
 For the first time that morning, he smiled—a small, crooked thing, but real.

-“I’m glad it’s not just me anymore,” he said.
+”I’m glad it’s not just me anymore,” he said.

 They sat together in silence after that, the river winding beside them like a long sigh, the air soft with birdsong and the scent of buttered rolls on the breeze.